Dublin: friendly and full of character

 Guinness Storehouse.
 Brewery guided tours with tastings, telling the story of Ireland’s famous beer.
 Featuring also a rooftop bar.
 Temple Bar.
 A busy riverside neighborhood in central Dublin, on the south bank of River Liffey, lined with pubs with live folk music, restaurants and shops.
 Dublin Castle.
 Located in Dublin’s city center, this, early 13th century edifice hosts government offices, museums, library and a Gothic chapel.

 Phoenix Park.
 Massive park area just outside of Dublin.
 Hosts Dublin Zoo and it is known as ‘Dublin’s playground’.
 St Stephen’s Green.
-Park with original Victorian layout located in city centre in Dublin.
+Park with original Victorian layout located in city center in Dublin.
 Featuring lake, waterfall, sculptures and a playground.
 Kilmainham Gaol.
 Formerly a prison, now a museum telling a story about political prisoners being incarcerated, tortured and executed.

 St Patrick’s Cathedral.
-A 12th century cathedral in the centre of Dublin.
+A 12th century cathedral in the center of Dublin.
 National Cathedral of the Church of Ireland, offering musical recitals and guided tours.
 Christ Church Cathedral.
 Also known as The Cathedral of the Holy Trinity, this 11th century place of worship is hosting apart from many historical and religious artifacts, a peculiar display of a mummified cat and a rat found in 19th century inside of church organ.
 Jameson Distillery.
 Guided tours of the famous Irish whiskey distillery with tasting and dining.
-Located in Dublin city centre.
+Located in Dublin city center.

 The Spire.
 Modern (from 2003) towering stainless-steel monument, cone-shaped and with reflective steel surface.
 Ha’penny Bridge.
 Named originally Penny Ha’penny Bridge, and officially the Liffey Bridge, iconic Dublin bridge from 19th century.
 Malahide Castle.
 Well preserved, 12th century castle with towers.
 Hosting antique furnishings and portraits, with large garden and restaurant, located north from Dublin.